MozillaReality/networked-aframe/README.md

 **Multi-user VR on the Web**

-Write full-featured multi-user VR experiences entirely in HTML.
+A framework for writing multi-user VR apps in HTML and JS.

-Built on top of the wonderful [A-Frame](https://aframe.io/).
+Built on top of [A-Frame](https://aframe.io/).

 <div>
   <a href="#features">Features</a>